tdwg/bdq/README.md

 ## How to contribute

 You can use the [GitHub issues](https://github.com/tdwg/bdq/issues) to contribute with amendment or starting relevant discussion topics.
-Conventionaly, title of issues should start with "[IG]" for issue related to the BDQ Interest Group, "[TG1]" for issues related to the Task Group 1, "[TG2]" for issues related to the Task Group 2 and "[TG3]" for issues related to the Task Group 3.
+Conventionaly, title of issues should start with "[IG]" for issue related to the BDQ Interest Group, "[TG1]" for issues related to the Task Group 1, "[TG2]" for issues related to the Task Group 2, "[TG3]" for issues related to the Task Group 3 and "[TG4]" for issues related to the Task Group 4.

 You can join the group's mailing list at http://lists.tdwg.org/mailman/listinfo/tdwg-bdq.
 To be involved and receive notification via the GitHub. click "Watch" (above) and select "Watching" to be notified of all conversations.